IP address: how it works and 5 tools to browse anonymously

 How to browse anonymously

-Now that you have a general idea of how your IP works, you may wonder if it is possible to hide it to go browsing anonymously.
+Now that you have a general idea of how your IP works, you may wonder if it is possible to hide it to browse anonymously.
 The answer is yes, and the following tools can help you do it.

-Most popular browsers such as Chrome or Safari offer to browse in private mode, but this does not mean that your IP address is completely anonymous.
+Most popular browsers such as Chrome or Safari offer to browse anonymously, but this does not mean that your IP address is completely anonymous.
 Tor is the only browser that allows users to browse anonymously.

 TunnelBear offers a free VPN client that allows you to browse anonymously plus a filter to avoid the traffic tracking configured by the Internet service provider.
 The weak point of TunnelBear is the limit of data in its free version: 500 MB per month.